 Freelance Websites

 Many computer science professionals work as freelancers.
-In this case, a freelance website is the best option for finding a computer science job.
-These websites offer a more diverse range that many freelancers benefit from since some will choose to work on various projects for multiple clients or companies at a time.
+In this case, a freelance website is the best option for finding computer science jobs.
+These websites offer a more diverse range of opportunities that many freelancers benefit from since some will choose to work on various projects for multiple clients or companies at a time.
 These platforms also allow you to share your resume, portfolio, and experience while finding a job.
 Freelancing provides a flexible way to make money, gain experience, and explore new industries.
 It is also a good way to network with professionals in your area or around the country.

 Company Career Pages